Russwater RPG Ruleset

 Tools

-If you choose to have tool proficiencies as part of your game, you can use a list from a game system you like like 5e, Pathfinder, etc and their corresponding ability score.
+You can use a list of tools from a game system you like 5e, Pathfinder, etc and their corresponding ability score.

 D&D 5e SRD Tools